Gioia3022/DevOps-Project-G-A/README.md

 The goal of this project is to combine all the tools used in class into a single project.
 It will draw attention to a CRUD application.
 The project requires building a web application using any programming language, collecting information in a database, and then testing it at various levels.
-We choose to program our web application in javaScript.
+We chose to program our web application in JavaScript.

 ### Link to the assignment and grading system